nanoframework/Json.NetMF/README.md

 ## Example Usage

 An instance of the JsonSerializer class can be instantiated using the constructor.
-This will allow the serialzier to remember your DateTime format preference.
+This will allow the serializier to remember your DateTime format preference.

 ```c#
 JsonSerializer serializer = new JsonSerializer(DateTimeFormat.Default);